warchal95/PromiseSandbox/README.md

 ```bash
 pod install
 ```

 3. Open `Promises.xcworkspace` file and build the project.

-4. Open `PromisePlayground.playground` file, show the Assistant Editor and see the results
+4. Open `PromisePlayground.playground` file, show the Assistant Editor to see some of the promises.